ankitshah59/SOLTI_HOME/README.md

 1) You can update the grocery name from the *Pen* icon located on right.
 2) You can set the threshold of the grocery by clicking on icon located just right of *Pen* icon.
    - if there is 7.5lbs Apples in kitchen and if you set the threshold to 3lbs then you will be notified when the grocery is      low updating the shopping cart
 3) The Notification icon: if the weight of the groceries falls below the set threshold the color of Notification icon will      turn *red* else it will be *black*.
+Pressing the icon opens up the Shopping List page.

 ![](Images/GroceryStats.jpg)

+### Weekly Stats
+1) The weekly stats screen contains line graph and bar graph under weekly consumption tab.
+2) The Consumption report tab consists of Average usage of each groceries on the sensors in the week till that day.
+3) It also shows for how many days items were not used if the weight on the sensor doesnt changes.
+   - By default user will be notified in 3 days to alert user if the item is about to expire.
+Else Expiry/Alert day can be        updated from *Items about to Expire this week?* button.

+### Shopping List
+1) Under Low Groceries tab, users get all the item in the cart that are low in the kitchen. (are less than the user set threshold).
+2) Under Wish List tab, users can add/remove the groceries on the shopping List.
+   - This is the tab where users get the groceries added by the voice recognition button on Dashboard.

+### Home Automation
+1) Under Home Automation, users can switch on/off the appliances connected to the **Smart Kitchen Device**.
+2) Set Timer to on/off the appliances.
+3) Completed Task is underdevelopment so, it will be developed in the future.

+### Kitchen Live
+- This is an experimental feature which will give the video of the kitchen to monitor the activities like cooking, fire,and   so on.
+It will be developed in the future.

 ## Built With